EliyaMs/Course-2015-Public-EM/Todo App/README.md

 https://eliya-todo-app.web.app

-So just navigate to the above address in Chrome run the server side in VS Studio and you done.
+So just navigate to the above address in Chrome run the server side in VS Studio and you're done.